Probate fee increase replaces old scheme

-A Probate fee increase in January 2022 to a single flat rate of £273 for all applicants.
+January 2022 brought a probate fee increase to a single flat rate of £273 for all applicants.
 We look at what the probate fee increase means for a lay executor.

-The probate fee increase replaces a previous system with two different fees.
-Individuals applying for probate themselves £215 opposed to a reduced fee of £155 paid by probate professionals.
-The scheme was designed to encourage the use of professionals to carry out the often complex process of obtaining a Grant of Probate or Grant of Letters of Administration and winding up a deceased’s estate.
+The probate application fee increase replaces a previous system with two different fees.
+Individuals applying for probate themselves £215, opposed to a reduced fee of £155 paid by probate professionals.
+The scheme was designed to encourage the use of professionals.
+In order to carry out an often complex process of obtaining a Grant of Probate or Grant of Letters of Administration and winding up a deceased’s estate.

-The higher individual charge was to reflect the larger amount of work sometimes required by the Probate Registry in dealing with mistakes or incorrect applications.
+The higher individual charge reflected the larger amount of work sometimes required by the Probate Registry in dealing with mistakes or incorrect applications.

 Current probate fees

-From 26 January 2022, an application for a Grant of Probate will cost £273 for all applicants liable to pay.
+From 26 January 2022, an application for a Grant of Probate costs £273 for all applicants liable to pay.
 An increase of 76% on the fee payable by probate professionals.
-The increase is to raise money to cover the shortfall in the current system because it currently operates at a loss.
+The increase raises money to cover the shortfalls in the old system.

-The government announced that fees should be equalised for all applicants.
+The government announced equalising fees for all applicants.
 Based on the principle of everyone paying the same fee for the same service.
 It’s intention is to cover the costs of the service without generating a profit.

 Estates valued at £5,000 or less still remain exempt from paying a probate fee.